Kurt-Tito/My-Ransomware-Program/README.md

 # My-Ransomware-Program
-A simple ransomware that uses RSA (Asymmetric) Encryption and SHA-256 Hash Algorithm
+A simple ransomware that uses RSA encryption